I Need a Bronchoscopy with EBUS – What’s That?

 During the procedure, patients are given an IV to administer medications which will keep them comfortable, typical in a process called conscious sedation or sometimes with an anesthesiologist who may utilize medications to induce sleep during the procedure.
 Once the patient is comfortable/asleep, the doctor will insert the bronchoscope with its camera and the bronchoscopy will begin.

-If you wish to learn more or discuss your concerns with an expert – or you simply want to explore ways to “breathe better” again – call “The Lung Docs” at 423-710-3864 for an appointment.
+If you wish to learn more or discuss your concerns with an expert – or you simply want to “breathe better” again – call “The Lung Docs” at 423-710-3864 for an appointment.
 It’s one number, one call, that’s all!